BirdsCanada/NatureCounts_IntroTutorial/docs/06-VisualData.md

 <img src="06-VisualData_files/figure-html/plot2VLBO-1.png" width="672" />

-You will notice there was a increase in the mean number of GRCA observed in th last years.
+You will notice there was an increase in the mean number of GRCA observed in the last three years.
 You might now be wondering why.

 ## Mapping {#PM6.2}